-Usually, your health care provider must respond to your request for your record no later than 30 days after receiving your request.
+Usually, your health care provider must respond to your request for your record as promptly as required, but no later than 30 days after receiving your request.

 Generally, your health care provider must give you a copy in the format that you request if they are able to do so.